patrickbucher/read-think-write/content/disruptors-are-going-to-be-disrupted.md

 date: 2026-04-28T07:24:03+02:00
 ---

 The other day, I saw a post on LinkedIn how AI is supposedly "eating the world".
 As evidence a graph showing the stock price of the company _Chegg_ was posted.
 Chegg is an "EdTech" company that provides "homework help", i.e. facilitates skipping them.
-Apparently, the stock ([CHGG](https://finance.yahoo.com/quote/CHGG)) was worth more than USD 100.- in 2021 and then suddenly fell, allegedly "because of AI".
+Apparently, the stock ([CHGG](https://finance.yahoo.com/quote/CHGG)) was worth more than USD 100.- in 2021 and then suddenly fall, allegedly "because of AI".

 However, the steep decline of the stock already began in summer 2021.
 It fell from USD 90.- in July 2021 to USD 30.- in November 2021.
 The stock remained roughly on that level for 2022, has steadily fallen ever since, and now is only worth roughly one US dollar.